 “They for whom all days are holy can have no holiday,” they liked to say.

 Judge Samuel Sewall, the Puritan diarist born in 1652, once wrote in his journal that he’d been given an almanac.
+He crossed out all the papist holidays in the new book.
 “I blotted against Feb.
 14, Valentine, March 25, Annunciation of the B. Virgin; April 24, Easter; Sept.
 29, Michaelmas; Dec.
-25 Christmas; and no more," he wrote.
+25 Christmas; and no more,” he wrote.

 The early Puritans didn’t like Easter any more than they liked Christmas.
 They banned Christmas in 1659, fining anyone five shillings for celebrating the holiday.
-Easter, Whitsunday and other holidays were ignored.
+They ignored Easter, Whitsunday and other holidays.
 May Day celebrations, which included the hated Maypole, were punished severely.

 Easter posed a few problems, though.
 It always fell on a Sunday, and Puritan preachers weren’t sure what they should say in their sermons.
 The usual solution was to preach about something other than Easter.

-They also couldn’t ignore Easter, because Election Day was determined by the Easter calendar.
-Election Day was actually one of the important four secular holidays the Puritans celebrated, along with Commencement Day, Thanksgiving and Training Day.
+They also couldn’t ignore Easter, because they determined Election Day by the Easter calendar.
+Election Day was actually one of the four important secular holidays the Puritans celebrated, along with Commencement Day, Thanksgiving and Training Day.